LindaNab/mecortutorial/README.md

 # The mecortutorial repository

 ## Version 0.1.0
 This repository contains code for the R tutorial of mecor.
+The paper describing the R package mecor for measurement error correction can be found here: https://arxiv.org/abs/2102.04791.

 ## Usage
 Several Rmarkdown scripts can be found in this repository showing the usage of the R package mecor.